ScholarshipAir

 Dear [Recipient’s Name],

 Thank you for considering my application.
-I am eager to contribute to [something related to the scholarship or your goals] and am grateful for the opportunity to do so through your scholarship.
+I am excited about the opportunity to [mention how the scholarship will aid your goals] and am grateful for the possibility of being supported by [Scholarship Name].

 Sincerely, [Your Name]